shrestabs/ucsc-incominggrad/README.md

 ------
 - Average rent in Santa Cruz as of 2018-19?
 > 800$/month.

 - What is the cost of living?
 > Depends on your diet and lifestyle.
-How often do you eat outside.
-You will mostly spend 10-15$ per meal per person.
+How often do you eat outside?
+You will mostly spend $10-15 per meal per person.
+Even if you are a non-vegetarian you will mostly spend less than $50 a week on necessities.

 - How hard is it to find housing in Santa Cruz?
 > Medium to Hard.